okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/xaas/index.md

 #### Use example

-This request loads a set of external IDs for user deactivation in an Import Session with an `id` value of `${sessionId}`
+This request loads a set of external IDs for user deactivation in an Identity Source Session with an `id` value of `${sessionId}`

 ##### Request